 It might be an untraditional method for making pie crust but you will get same-sized butter particles without the headache.
 But be careful, this method only works with very cold vegan butter.
 You could also use a semi-frozen bloc of butter.

 If you do get some clumps of butter that wants to stick together, rub lightly the four and butter mixture between the palm of your hands in a sanding motion.

 Add the liquids into your flour mixture.
 Use very cold water so that the butter doesn’t melt and incorporate too much with the flour.
-You could even replace 1 tsp of water with 1 tsp of white vinegar if you want to keep it for a longer period of time without it turning gray.
+You could even replace 1 teaspoon of water with 1 teaspoon of white vinegar if you want to keep it for a longer period of time without it turning gray.